stephengold/Minie/README.md

 Note that `setDebugNumSides()` has no effect on custom debug materials.

+#### Customizing the meshes

-Wireframe materials don't need lighting, mesh normals, or texture coordinates.
+Wireframe materials don't need lighting, normals, or texture coordinates.
 By default, debug visualization doesn't provide these amenities.
 However, a customized debug material might require them.